harshey99/Optimisation-Facility_Location/README.md

 capacity.
 We want to locate the supermarkets so as to minimise the total travel time for all customers.
 The objective function is formulated in supermarket.ipynb with data in supermarket_cities_locations.csv and supermarket_cities_populations.csv.
 A plotting function is included.
-We will implement a Random Search approach to this problem, a Particle Swarm Optimisation approach, and a CMA approach.
+We will implement a Random Search approach to this problem, a Particle Swarm Optimisation approach, and a CMA Approach.